Jarmos-san/jarmos.dev/_blog/blogging-with-hugo-as-an-wordpress-alternative.md

      compress = true
    ```

-   There are more details about the file in the [Netlify Config
+   There are more details about the file in the [Netlify Config file][3]
-   file][netlify.toml docs] documentations.
+   documentations.

 2. To automate some more monotonous tasks, add a `build.yml` workflow file.
    Place it under the `.github` directory.
 And add the following content to the